shakao-test/skill-map-test/test.md

 ## lemon2

-* name: Setting the Scene
+* name: Setting the Scene and Designing Tilemaps in Your Game
 * description: Design tilemaps to create scenes and levels for players to explore.
 Concepts: Tilemaps, Tile Images, Walls
 * type: tutorial
 * next: math2